gae123/sd2/README.md

 containers images, and one that describes the workspaces that you want to be synced into the DHs.
 There is a json schema for the file that you can find [here](https://raw.githubusercontent.com/gae123/sd2/master/src/lib/sd2/config_schema.json).
+If there are multiple configuration files, multiple sections with the same name can be there.

 **Examples**
 A very simple configuration file is shown